rveltz/SynapseElife.jl/README.md

 # Synapse.jl

 This is the main repository for the Synapse simulation package written in Julia language.
-The associated publication is here on [BiorXiv](https://www.biorxiv.org/content/10.1101/2021.03.30.437703v1).
+The associated publication is on [BiorXiv](https://www.biorxiv.org/content/10.1101/2021.03.30.437703v1).

 ### Authors